-MPI and the government encourages the principles of humane experimental techniques – the 3Rs – when animals are being used in research, testing or teaching.
-Find out more about the 3Rs, and an annual award offered to promote them.
+MPI and the Government encourage the principles of humane experimental techniques – the 3Rs – when animals are being used in research, testing or teaching.
+Find out more about the 3Rs, and the awards offered to promote them.

 The 3Rs are guiding principles

 New Zealand promotes the use of the 3Rs in animal research, testing, and teaching: